Mount Gay Rum: Description

-Mount Gay Rum is made from molasses and water that has been filtered through natural coral.
+Mount Gay Rum is made from molasses and water that has been filtered through the natural coral of the well's source aquifer.
 This mix is fermented using an exclusively selected yeast and then distilled in both copper pot stills and column stills, before being aged in oak barrels.

 The little red star on the image of the island on Mount Gay Rum's former bottle label represents the capital of Barbados, Bridgetown, not the location of the distilleries, which are actually in the northern part of the island.
 In the Bridgetown area, Mount Gay maintains the Mount Gay Rum Visitors Centre on the Spring Garden Highway in Brandons, St. Michael.
-The Mount Gay Visitor's Center is a tourist attraction that hosts several tours and events.
+The Mount Gay Visitor Center is a tourist attraction that hosts several tours and events.

 The distillery is made of four warehouses where about 4,000 barrels of spirit mature.
 The distillation engineering includes a retort to re-infuse aromas from the vapor back into the liquid.

 Sailing traditions

 Mount Gay Distilleries has released several limited edition rums over the course of their history to honor their nautical heritage or commemorate important occasions in the history of Barbados.

 Mount Gay Rum has been closely associated with sailing and a popular rum preference among sailors over the many years of its existence.
 Barbados, the most deeply British of the West Indian cultures, is often the first landfall for ships following the prevailing trade winds from Europe to the Caribbean.
 Despite Mount Gay being favoured by sailors worldwide, the island of Barbados is not considered to be an ideal cruising area for sailing yachts due to its open exposure to the frequent swells of both the northern and equatorial Atlantic, and the lack of generally calmer seas or the true natural harbors one finds throughout the rest of the Antilles to the west (i.e. Antigua's English Harbour, or St. Georges in Grenada).

 The distributors of Mount Gay rum are sponsors of the nonprofit United States Sailing Association.
-They also sponsor over 110 regatta events worldwide, with approximately 50 of those based in the United States.
+They also sponsor over 110 regatta events worldwide, with approximately 50 of those based in the United States, including Cowes Week.
 Mount Gay gives away distinctive red hats to top competitors at its sponsored regattas.